bwsw/sj-platform/SJDocs/source/SJ_Demo_Deployment.rst

 - MongoDB

 Description:
   After VM is launched, Vagrant firstly installs Docker engine and then launches MongoDB in Docker.

 **Executor VM**

-VM name = executor
+Virtual machine name is "executor".

 *Resource*: